All Cannings: Parish church

 The Church of England parish church of All Saints (St Anne until c.1928), which stands at the south end of the village, took its present form in the 14th and 15th centuries and was restored in the 19th.
 It is a Grade II* listed building.

 The church has a cruciform plan, which may reflect a Norman church on the same site; when the crossing was rebuilt in the 14th century, two short 12th-century columns and capitals were reused.
 The nave was re-roofed in 1638 and renewed in 1843.
 The chancel was rebuilt in 1678 and again in 1868–9, this time in Bath stone on a slightly narrower plan, to designs of Henry Weaver of Devizes.
 The elaborate interior decoration of the chancel is described by Historic England as Tractarian, with marble shafts decorating the four pairs of side windows, and an alabaster reredos with a relief of the Last Supper.

 The three-stage central tower is mid-15th century and probably replaced an earlier one.
 It has a square stair-tower at its northeast corner, with a clock face on its north side.
-The Beauchamp Chapel, east of the south transept, is a chantry probably built by Richard Beauchamp, 6th Baron Amand (d.
-1508).
+The Beauchamp Chapel, east of the south transept, is a chantry probably built by Richard Beauchamp, 6th Baron Amand (died 1508).

 The carved stone font is 15th-century, and its tall wooden cover is dated 1633.
-Monuments in the church include, at the west end of the south aisle, a large pedimented tablet to William Ernle (d.
-1581) of Etchilhampton and his wife Jone; and at the same end of the north aisle, to Sir John Ernle, 5th baronet (d.
-1734) – who was rector from 1709 – and his wife Elizabeth.
+Monuments in the church include, at the west end of the south aisle, a large pedimented tablet to William Ernle (died 1581) of Etchilhampton and his wife Jone; and at the same end of the north aisle, to Sir John Ernle, 5th baronet (died 1734) – who was rector from 1709 – and his wife Elizabeth.
 Among the peal of six bells, two were cast by Roger Purdue of Salisbury bell foundry in 1626 and one by Thomas Rudhall in 1771.

 The parish war memorial, a stone wheel-head cross unveiled in 1920, stands in the churchyard by its main entrance.

 St Andrew's church at Etchilhampton, built in the 14th century, was always a chapelry of All Cannings, and the parish became known as All Cannings with Etchilhampton.
 The benefice was united with Bishop's Cannings in 1977 and today the All Cannings and Etchilhampton churches are part of the Cannings and Redhorn group.
 Parish registers from 1578 are held in the Wiltshire and Swindon History Centre, Chippenham.